bintoca/lib/README.md

 ## Summary

-Work in progess toward a virtualized web app environement.
+Work in progress toward a virtualized web app environment.
 The goal is to decouple apps from the concept of an origin (as in browser same-origin-policy).
 The benefit would be giving end users more control over their data and privacy.

-The main approach to virtualization is overriding the browser global objects syntactically or programmatically where nessesary.
+The main approach to virtualization is overriding the browser global objects syntactically or programmatically where necessary.
 This is used to modify or block any API that allows network or storage access so apps can be isolated while safely sharing data.

 - [Detailed security model here](https://docs.bintoca.com/security/model)